Best Cheap Cat Foods

 4. We do think it’s more important to have a cat food with a good nutrient balance (a known good) than it is to choose a cat food 100% free of controversial ingredients that may or may not be harmful (a possible good).
 Some of these controversial ingredients are hype to drive you toward the most expensive products, like the rage about grain-free cat food.
 For some review sites, it seems they have the opposite priority, which leads to some high-carb, low-protein cat foods puzzlingly receiving the best marks.

-5. We want to avoid Amazon (Jeff Bezos is a modern slaver and his convenience-pimping retail operation is devastating to the ecology and to local economies) and PetSmart property Chewy (veterinarians hate them for their manipulative pet prescription practices).
+5. We want to avoid Amazon (Jeff Bezos is an exploiter of most of his employees) and PetSmart property Chewy (veterinarians hate them for their manipulative pet prescription practices).

 6. We agree that dry cat food is trash compared to wet cat food.
-Cats eat mice (70% water, fyi); they don’t eat jerky.
+Cats eat mice; they don’t eat jerky.
 And cats are often chronically dehydrated anyhow.
 However, we think dry food often can’t be avoided especially if the owner has a tight schedule or travels on occasion.
 It’s just so much easier to dispense.
 We do advise eschewing dry cat food entirely if you can.

 7. We’re shooting for balance of 30-45% protein, 10-30% fat, and less than 10% carbohydrates dry weight balance per a veterinarian who does some of the best in-depth nutrition videos we’ve seen: